ezhang1218/CCUR/README.md

 For Small Molecule and Pathogen, we follow data preprocessing and downloading follows https://github.com/suinleelab/contrastiveVI/blob/main/contrastive_vi/.

 ## Files
 main.py contains the CCUR method and relevant functions.
+The following files contains the necessary code the generate each figure in the paper.

 ### Mouse Protein
 This file contains experiments done for Mouse Protein.
 Data_Cortex_Nuclear.csv contains the data.
 The code used to generate images in Figures 2 and 5 can be found in this file.